adasprilla/TouchPad-Gestures/README.md

 configured command name, `libinput-gestures` does not run the configured command under a shell so shell argument substitutions and expansions etc will not be parsed.
 This is for efficiency and because most don't need it.
-However, if you do need this, just add your commands in an executable personal script, e.g. `~/bin/libinput-gestures.sh`.
-Run that by hand until you get it working then configure that script path as your command in your `libinput-gestures.conf`.
+This also means your `PATH` is not respected of course so you must specify the full path to any command.
+If you need something more complicated, you can add your commands in an executable personal script, e.g. `~/bin/libinput-gestures.sh` e.g. with a `#!/bin/sh` shebang .
+Run that script by hand until you get it working then configure the script path as your command in your `libinput-gestures.conf`.

 In most cases, `libinput-gestures` automatically determines your touchpad device.
 However, you can specify it in your configuration file